kranzky/insoluble/folly.md

 "I'd have known this wasn't a smoking job," I muttered, trying to lighten the atmosphere.

-Enthusiastic, I jokingly asked, "Hey, any biscuit fancies cooked inward?"

-Suddenly, the atmosphere lightened up.

-"Oh, you're funny!"

-One of the companions chuckled.

-"Biscuits do sound delicious, though."

-The woman with authority seemed to enjoy the change of pace.

-"Maybe we should add a bakery."

-I couldn't help but smile at their reactions.

 I noticed they exchanged glances, and the air of mystery seemed to thicken.
 I began to take the situation more seriously, growing concerned about my own safety.
 After a moment of hesitation, I decided to ask the question I had been holding back.
 "So, do any of you know anything about Lloyd's manuscript?"

 As I pulled the file from the shelf, discreet commands seemed to be rapidly entering my mind.
 "Is this worth a closer look?"
 I asked quizzically, holding the book before the group.